Charles Saint Lambert

 Charles Saint Lambert (identified in Spanish-language sources as Carlos Santiago Lambert: 31 December 1793 – 4 August 1876) was a Franco-Chilean mining engineer and businessman.
 He explored the mineral deposits in northern Chile and introduced the reverberatory furnace which transformed the Chilean copper mining industry by making it practical to exploit previously discarded aggregations of relatively low-grade copper slag.
 Copper production increased six-fold in just thirty years.
-Fundicón Lambert, a copper smelter in La Serena built by Charles around 1840, was arguably the first expression of the Industrial Revolution in Chile.
+Fundición Lambert, a copper smelter in La Serena built by Charles around 1840, was arguably the first expression of the Industrial Revolution in Chile.

 Lambert was also the man who talent spotted and recruited the remarkable Polish-born scholar-mineralogist Ignacy Domeyko to take a post as Professor of Chemistry and Mineralogy at the Liceo Gregorio Cordovez (college) at La Serena (Coquimbo).
 Domeyko, who was living as a political exile in Alsace when Lambert communicated the job offer on behalf of the Chilean government, subsequently made a substantial contribution to science, scholarship and, more indirectly, social welfare in the nascent Chilean state.

 Life

 Provenance and early years

 On 31 December 1793 Charles Saint Lambert was born in Bruchsal, a small town near Lauterbourg where the family had been based since at least as far back as 1735.
-(After he went abroad he took to telling people that he came from the better known city of Strasbourg, a short distance to the south.)
+(Note: After he went abroad he took to telling people that he came from the better known city of Strasbourg, a short distance to the south.)
 He was the elder of his parents' two recorded sons.
 His father, Joseph Matthieu Lambert, was a physician who during the French Revolution became a member of the National Convention, France's revolutionary government, based in Paris.
 On 30 October 1810, still aged only 17, and after a measure of calm had returned to French streets, he himself attended another revolutionary institution, the prestigious École Polytechnique (Polytechnical college) in Paris, studying Metallurgy and Geology.
 During the latter part of Napoleon's time in power, Lambert worked for the army staff as an engineer.
 Immediately following the restoration he continued to work in France, mastering his trade as a mining engineer and acquiring the skills on which he would later build his fortune.
 He travelled to Chile for the first time in 1817, settling in Coquimbo the following year.
+In July 1818 Lambert obtained a permit by patriot authorities to put eight royalist prisoners of war into work.